sanity-io/plugin-kit/README.md

 - [ ] Detect non-plugin env
 - [ ] What happens if referencing .ts, .tsx with no compilation target?
-- [ ] Verify command
-  - [ ] Check dependencies (react as peer, prop-types as dep, no direct @sanity/studio)
-  - [ ] Introspect JS, find all imports/requires to undeclared dependencies
 - [ ] init command
   - [ ] eslint
   - [ ] prettier